yardenshoham/nalgeon.github.io/content/posts/2023/atomics-composition/index.md

 An atomic operation in a concurrent program is a great thing.
 Such operation transforms into a single processor instruction, so it does not require locks.
 You can safely call it from different goroutines and receive a predictable result.

-But what happens if you abuse atomics?
+But what happens if you misuse atomics?
 Let's figure it out.

 ## Atomicity